neijrr/nextcloud_passwords_handbook_ru/Administrators/Notifications/Platform-Support-Notification.md

 If you don't have an update policy or rely on a third party solution (e.g. DietPi or NextcloudPi) to upgrade NC for you, now is probably a good time to check if that actually works and you didn't unknowingly ended up with outdated software.

+## Outrageous!
+Other apps don't do this!
+Do what?
+End support for your configuration or _tell_ you that they end support for your configuration?
+Nextcloud Apps are the wild west of software support and even with "Featured" apps you don't know what level of service they actually offer for your version.
+The clear support plan for the Passwords App for Nextcloud is beneficial to you as an administrator as it helps you to anticipate upcoming changes and plan your resources.

 ## Why are you doing this?
 Because supporting a large amount of Nextcloud releases, PHP versions and Databases also creates a large amount of possible usage scenarios.
 This means that we have to spend a lot of time on testing the app with all the supported software, adding workarounds for bugs and creating slow compatibility layers to support different Nextcloud APIs.